Peripheral Component Interconnect: Conventional hardware specifications

 The PCI specification also provides options for 3.3 V signaling, 64-bit bus width, and 66 MHz clocking, but these are not commonly encountered outside of PCI-X support on server motherboards.

 The PCI bus arbiter performs bus arbitration among multiple masters on the PCI bus.
 Any number of bus masters can reside on the PCI bus, as well as requests for the bus.
 One pair of request and grant signals is dedicated to each bus master.

 Card voltage and keying

 Typical PCI cards have either one or two key notches, depending on their signaling voltage.
-Cards requiring 3.3 volts have a notch 56.21 mm from the card backplate; those requiring 5 volts have a notch 104.47 mm from the backplate.
+Cards requiring 3.3 volts have a notch 56.21 mm from the card backplate in pin positions 12 and 13; those requiring 5 volts have a notch 104.41 mm from the backplate in pin positions 50 and 51.
 This allows cards to be fitted only into slots with a voltage they support.
 "Universal cards" accepting either voltage have both key notches.

 Connector pinout

 The PCI connector is defined as having 62 contacts on each side of the edge connector, but two or four of them are replaced by key notches, so a card has 60 or 58 contacts on each side.
 Side A refers to the 'solder side' and side B refers to the 'component side': if the card is held with the connector pointing down, a view of side A will have the backplate on the right, whereas a view of side B will have the backplate on the left.
 The pinout of B and A sides are as follows, looking down into the motherboard connector (pins A1 and B1 are closest to backplate).

 64-bit PCI extends this by an additional 32 contacts on each side which provide AD[63:32], C/BE[7:4]#, the PAR64 parity signal, and a number of power and ground pins.

 Most lines are connected to each slot in parallel.
 The exceptions are: